THE SKETCHES OF RICHARD THOMPSON

 |…or a book on the floor look funny|

-Many a timeless truth is recorded on paper that would have to be upped 3 or 4 grades to satisfy federal standards for toilet paper:
+Many a timeless truth was drawn on paper that would have to be upped 3 or 4 grades to satisfy federal standards for toilet paper: